President: Michael Aronovici, BComm, CA

 Linda graduated in Civil Law and Common Law from McGill University in 1989.
 She began her career in Civil and Corporate litigation, and is currently the Managing Partner at Devine Schachter Polak, a boutique firm which specializes exclusively in Matrimonial and Estate Law.
 She has lectured at numerous conferences and universities and has co-authored publications and the book: “Droit De La Famille Jurisprudence en Tableaux 2009”.
 She is a member of the Quebec and Montreal Bar Associations and sits as a Governor of the Quebec Bar Foundation.
 She has also been active in community having sat on the Board of JPS-Bialik for many years as well as the former Jewish Family Services Agency.
 She is married with three sons.

-Dominique McCaughey – Chief Strategy and Development Officer
+Dominique McCaughey – Chief Executive Officer

-A recognized leader in philanthropy, community development, and strategic engagement, Dominique McCaughey is Chief Strategy and Development Officer at Ometz.
+A recognized leader in philanthropy, community development, and strategic engagement, Dominique McCaughey is Chief Executive Officer at Ometz.
 Dominique dedicated the early part of her career to working on community economic development in the Montreal Jewish community, including Jewish Family Services (JFS).
 She eventually served as a board member at both JFS and Ometz.
 Prior to returning to Ometz in her current capacity, Dominique had a successful career in law starting first at the national firm Borden Ladner Gervais and then pursuing her specific interests in family and trust law at the Montreal firm Robinson Sheppard Shapiro.
 She was recruited by Concordia University in 2006 to join and eventually lead a newly formed sector of Advancement professionals, where she became Associate Vice President, Lead Gifts and Presidential Engagement.
 Dominique comes to Ometz having led large, multi-stakeholder teams through transformational initiatives, in addition to numerous annual, planned, major and principal gift campaigns.
 Her mandate is to ensure and maintain organizational strength, development and sustainability at Ometz.
 Dominique has a BA and MA from Concordia University and her BCL and LLB McGill University.

 Susan Karpman – Chief Program Officer